wojciechmarek/my-finances/README.md

 ⚠ IMPORTANT: This is the easiest implementation of patterns as could be, propably it needs a lot of refactoring and new structure of directories.<br/>
 ❤ THANK YOU: Microsoft for Blazor instead of boring MVC and Razor Pages.
 Don't screw it up.<br/>
-✔ RUN: Use Visual Studio, it's the easiest way.<br/>
+✔ RUN: Use Visual Studio, it's the easiest way.
+Install Net Core 3.1 before, or just the newest version<br/>